-DECADES OF EXPERIENCE, CUTTING-EDGE IDEAS.
+DECADES OF EXPERIENCE and CUTTING-EDGE IDEAS

-Well known as specialists in church design and construction, McKnight and Hosterman Architects, Inc. possess a wealth of experience in other types of projects as well.
-Other project types include financial and educational institutions, medical and dental offices, facilities for the elderly, commercial, food service, industrial, office, and distribution buildings.
+The firm also has a wealth of experience in several other types of projects including financial institutions, educational facilities, medical and dental offices, facilities for the elderly, as well as commercial, industrial, food service, distribution, and institutional projects.

 McKnight Development Corporation’s close working relationship with McKnight & Hosterman Architects, Inc. gives the firm several advantages.
 They have a current working knowledge of costs during the design phase, know current construction techniques and available materials, plan for advanced ordering of long lead-time building components and understand construction funds requested versus work completed.
 This experience allows the client to have confidence in how their project is being handled.

 Although we have decades of experience, we prefer to maintain a low profile and give the honor to God instead of boasting about our accomplishments.
 It is because we desire to see people enter into a personal relationship with Jesus that we seek to help churches realize their potential and advance the cause of Christ.